Seeru-crypto/oracle/general admin/dev-tools/git-commands.md

 # Git commands

-Git is used for project versioning and syncronizing code between dev team members.
+Git is version handing software which is used for project versioning and syncronizing code between dev team members.
+The most popular platforms for it are github, gitlab, bitbucket, etc.

 ## setup